How to manage stress: 12 tips from experts

 11. Take up a hobby

-If you want to know how to manage stress in an enjoyable way, get a hobby.
+If you want to know how to manage stress in an enjoyable way, try a new hobby.
 Not only are hobbies enjoyable, they focus the mind and distract us from our worries.

 "Hobbies are incredibly mood-boosting and are a great way to support positive mental health,” says Hiba Binz, the founder of emberly – a self-development platform offering online courses.
 “They fuel happiness and give a sense of wellbeing because the act of taking part in something we love releases those all-important endorphins,” she explains.
 Not only that, they are a great opportunity to be creative and can be used as a form of self-expression, she adds.

-Hobbies – whether it’s painting, gardening, playing piano or learning a language – can be a form of play, which studies have shown to reduce stress and encourage coping strategies.
+Hobbies – whether it’s painting, gardening, playing piano or learning a language – can be a form of play, which a study in the journal Leisure Sciences has shown to reduce stress and encourage coping strategies.
 What’s more, they encourage us to be in the moment, which – like mindfulness – can be an incredibly helpful strategy for relieving stress.
 “Taking part in an activity requires concentration, which focuses the mind, keeping the participant in the moment.
 This has the added benefit of preventing the mind from ruminating and drifting to thoughts which may cause stress and anxiety,” says Hiba.

 12. Volunteer